MonashDataFluency/python-web-scraping/markdowns/section-1-intro-to-web-scraping.md

 }
 ```

-- A
-- B
-- C
-- A and B
-- B and C
-- A and C

 #### What is HTML?
 - HTML stands for **HyperText Markup Language**
 - It is the standard markup language for the webpages which make up the internet.